wq/wq/docs/wq-configuration-object.md

 ### `cache` Configuration

-The `cache` option (new in wq 1.0) configures which records from the model are cached for offline use.
-It fully replaces the `partial`, `max_local_pages`, and `reversed` options in older versions of wq (see [Pagination and Caching]).
+The `cache` option configures which records from the model are cached for offline use.
 Four caching modes are available:

  `cache=` | Description
  ---------|-------------